aquacropos/geoaquacrop_visualize/README.md

 An interactive web-based visualisation toolkit for gridded [AquaCrop](https://www.fao.org/aquacrop/en/) simulations.
 Built with Python, Dash, and Plotly, it provides spatial and temporal exploration of simulation outputs and climate inputs across large multi-cell grids.

-Developed at the [GIST Lab](https://gistlab.science), Aalto University, Department of Built Environment.

 ---